pr8kerl/f5er/README.md

 ## Configuration

 **f5er** looks for configuration in the current environment, or if not found in a config file.
+You must provide config for the device (ip address or hostname), as well as username and password.

 ### Environment variables